verdaux/BookNotes/Phrases/Insults.md

 - [ ] Do you usually feel better about yourself after such remarks?
 - [ ] With that face?
 I'd also be angry all the time.
 - [ ] Sharp as a circle.
 - [ ] You've got a face for the radio
+- [ ] You have tremendous confidence
+- [ ] Catastrophically wrong